Deploy Security Connector

 Before you deploy Security Connector on Amazon Web Services (AWS) or Azure, you need:

 • An SSH Key Pair.
 To access Security Connector with SSH, you need an existing SSH key or you'll have to generate a new key pair in AWS or Azure.
 You associate the key pair to the Security Connector VM or instance.
+To generate SSH keys on macOS, Linux, or Windows, see Generate SSH keys.

 • Two network interfaces.
-By default, Azure and AWS have a network interface.
+By default, Azure and AWS have a single network interface.
 However, you have to create another network interface.

 • An instance that meets virtual machine requirements.
 Make sure the instance you create in these cloud platforms meets virtual machine requirements.
 For more information, see Virtual machine requirements.